So, how do folks build meaningful careers that are more than just a means to making money?

 Understand that your attitude carries over to your future

-In the information age, people who succeed in their careers never stop learning.
 You want to evolve as your industry involves.
-In general, learning a lot about many different subjects gives you a mental edge within your own industry.
+Learning a lot about many different subjects gives you a mental edge within your professional space.

 Charlie Munger, successful investor and partner to Warren Buffet, talks about this: